Jonarzz/DotaResponsesRedditBot/README.md

 The bot replies only for the comments that **are** responses ~~or for the comments starting with hero name and having the response after a colon~~ (TODO).

 For example:
-"Ho ho ha ha" will return an Axe response, but "Sniper: ho ho ha ha" will return a Sniper response.
+"Ho ho ha ha" will return an Axe response, ~~but "Sniper: ho ho ha ha" will return a Sniper response~~.
 All the responses are in lowercase in the dictionary, before comparision the comments are parsed to lowercase as well.
 Dot or exclamation mark ending the comment is ignored.

 ---